-In order to further enhance its existing robust credit management capabilities and to mitigate the risks of the proposed BCBS changes, the Group took a strategic decision in 2016 to seek the necessary regulatory approval to implement an IRB ('Internal Ratings Basis') approach for credit risk.
+In order to further enhance its existing robust credit management capabilities and to mitigate the risks of the proposed BCBS changes, the Group took a strategic decision in 2016 to seek the necessary regulatory approval to implement an Internal Ratings Basis ('IRB') approach for credit risk.

-In support of this, the Group appointed an experienced Director of IRB to lead this initiative.
-A formal IRB project has since been initiated with support from respected external specialist advisors to enable the Group to submit an application to the relevant regulatory authorities as soon as possible.
+In support of this, the Group appointed an experienced director of IRB to lead this initiative.
+A formal IRB project has since been initiated with support from respected external specialist advisors to enable the Group to commence its application process with the relevant regulatory authorities during the first half of the new financial year.